Working Holiday Tax Refund Guide

 When do I claim my tax back?!

-So rather than respond to every email, post, tweet or private message we just thought it best to write an article on your working holiday tax refund and how to claim it back.
+So rather than responding to every email, post, tweet or private message we just thought it best to write an article on your working holiday tax refund and how to claim it back.

 Tax always seems to be very complicated, and we wanted to make it as simple as possible to help you get as much back as possible!